If it's not a warmblood, it's just a horse!

 My post on making money breeding horses is still a work in progress and will come soon but I find myself consumed by this question today.
 You can have the best genetics around but what about the elusive X-factor that makes a superstar?

-Poetin II- part of a genetic goldmine dynasty,
+Poetin II- part of a genetic goldmine dynasty, but you've got to have the X-factor too!

 Let's assume you're a responsible breeder, maybe a small breeder with just one or two mares.
 You put time and effort into your mare choice and your mare has respectable bloodlines, good temperament, movement and conformation.
 You spend hours researching stallion choices and as a result have picked an excellent frozen semen husband for your mare, you've selected based on the idea of a complimentary cross.
 You've taken a critical look at your mare, worked out her positives and her negatives, and picked a stallion based on that.